Scapula: Scapular dyskenesis

 The scapula plays an important role in shoulder impingement syndrome.

 Abnormal scapular function is called scapular dyskinesis.
 The scapula performs elevation of the acromion process during a throwing or serving motion, in order to avoid impingement of the rotator cuff tendons.
 If the scapula fails to properly elevate the acromion, impingement may occur during the cocking and acceleration phase of an overhead activity.
 The two muscles most commonly inhibited during this first part of an overhead motion are the serratus anterior and the lower trapezius.
 These two muscles act as a force couple within the glenohumeral joint to properly elevate the acromion process, and if a muscle imbalance exists, shoulder impingement may develop.

-Other conditions associated with scapular dyskenesis include thoracic outlet syndrome and the related pectoralis minor syndrome.
+Other conditions associated with scapular dyskinesis include thoracic outlet syndrome and the related pectoralis minor syndrome.

+Scapular dyskinesis is associated with scapular movement abnormalities such as increased anterior tilting and internal rotation, and decreased upward rotation and retraction of the scapula, which may have a negative effect on the mechanics of the shoulder and is associated with shoulder pain.
+The abnormalities in scapular movement have been linked to underlying soft tissue and neuromuscular factors such as pectoralis minor tightness, posterior shoulder stiffness, and scapular stabilizer muscle imbalance.
+This may result in the shoulder having increased reliance on the upper trapezius for movement, leading to inefficient movement and reduced functional performance.
+Rehabilitation programs that address scapular dyskinesis can help reduce pain and improve functional movement, supporting the clinical importance of scapular dyskinesis in shoulder function.

+Recent studies have suggested that Scapular Dyskinesia may be considered a normal finding in the population and not always a significant cause of shoulder pain.
+Given the extensive population that have scapular dyskinesia, many with the condition are asymptomatic.
+Clinically, when investigating shoulder pain, scapular dyskinesia is often identified during evaluation and considered the reason for shoulder pain rather than a normal finding.
+A systematic review on the National Library of Medicine compared subjects with symptomatic shoulder pain and scapular dyskinesia with those without shoulder symptoms with scapular dyskinesia.
+The reported findings were that 60% of symptomatic patients had scapular dyskinesia, and 48% of asymptomatic patients had scapular dyskinesia.
+Although research found more symptomatic patients with scapular dyskinesia, there is a significant population with scapular dyskinesia that is asymptomatic.
+This has led to discussions regarding its clinical significance as a cause of shoulder symptoms.
+Further research is needed to determine whether or not scapular dyskinesia should be treated as a normal finding or a cause for shoulder pain.

 Etymology

 The name scapula as synonym of shoulder blade is of Latin origin.
 It is commonly used in medical English and is part of the current official Latin nomenclature, Terminologia Anatomica.
-Shoulder blade is the colloquial name for this bone.